 Texas Roadhouse Rolls are easily the highlight of the meal.
 My family is always ordering just one more basket!
-The bread is soft and moist, the tops are buttery and golden brown, and the texture goes beyond fluffy – they’re absolutely cloud-like!
-In less than two hours, this sweet dinner rolls recipe makes four dozen rolls to pass around the dinner table.
+The bread is soft and moist, the tops are buttery and golden brown, and the texture goes beyond fluffy — they’re absolutely cloud-like!
+In less than two hours, this Texas Roadhouse bread recipe makes four dozen rolls to pass around the dinner table.

 Don’t skip the video at the bottom of the post with guidance for kneading and rising!

 I just had to learn how to make my own Texas Roadhouse rolls recipe at home!

 Between that incredible melt-in-your-mouth texture and the warm, buttery flavor, these are easily my favorite restaurant rolls out there.

 And don’t forget to make my copycat cinnamon butter to slather on this Texas Roadhouse bread!

 It’s the absolute cherry on top, and it goes well with so many other recipes — sweet and savory alike.

 Ingredient Notes & Suggested Swaps

 - Active Dry Yeast – If you want fluffy, soft bread, then you absolutely need to use yeast!

 Not only that, but it has a characteristic smell and taste that you will certainly miss if not used.